-We often get asked about honeycomb…can you eat honeycomb? what’s it like and how can we use it?
-The good news is..yes!
-It is totally safe (and some say very healthy) to eat honeycomb as the honey (as for all raw honey) in the honeycomb is a natural antibiotic.
+We often get asked about honeycomb… can you eat honeycomb?
+What is it like and how can we use it?
+The good news is… yes! – it is totally safe to eat honeycomb.
+Some say it’s very healthy to eat honeycomb as the honey in the comb, as with all bee honeys, is a natural antibiotic.
 This article will show you delicious ways to enjoy honeycomb for eating.

-In fact, honeycomb with honey is becoming increasingly popular with professional and amateur chefs alike, with so many options to use comb honey in cooking!
-Honeycomb may also contain (in small amounts) some bee pollen, propolis, and royal jelly; these additional bee products are said to have potential health benefits of their own (1) and is rich in carbohydrates and antioxidants.
+Honeycomb with honey is becoming increasingly popular with professional and amateur chefs, with so many options to use comb honey in cooking.
+Honeycomb may also contain (in small amounts) some bee pollen, propolis, and royal jelly; these additional bee products are said to have potential health benefits of their own and are rich in carbohydrates and antioxidants.

 What is raw honeycomb?